-The Market Facilitation and Commissioning Plan represents the communication we have had with service providers, service users, carers and other stakeholders about the future shape of our health and social care market.
+The Market Facilitation and Commissioning Plan represents the communication we have had with service providers, service users, carers and other stakeholders about the future shape of our Health and Social Care market.
 By implementing the plan we will ensure we are being responsive to the changing needs of Inverclyde service users.
 To deliver our commitment we need to ensure the people who use our services can choose from a number of care and support providers and have a variety of creative support options available to them.
-To deliver new provision in Inverclyde, we recognise that commissioners and providers need to build improved arrangements for working together, to improve quality, increase choice and deliver a more responsive and efficient commissioning process which involves our third sector partners.
-This mature and constructive partnership working is critical to ensuring that we create an innovative and flexible approach to service delivery for our communities.
+To deliver new of provision in Inverclyde, we recognise that commissioners and providers need to build improved arrangements for working together, to improve quality, increase choice and deliver a more responsive and efficient commissioning process which involves our 3rd Sector Partners.
+This mature and constructive partnership working is critical in ensuring that we create an innovative and flexible approach to service delivery for our communities.